kidino/Git-Deploy-ELB/README.md

 **NOTE:** This library is to be used with PHP AWS SDK version 1.
 The last version is 1.6.2.
 It does not support PHP AWS SDK version 2.

+You may also want to create your AMI for the auto-scaling to have some sort of script to trigger on launch or reboot.
+On Ubuntu, you can use /etc/rc.local or @reboot in crontab.
+You can use the script to do initial 'git pull [your-branch]' for the project so that the app is always up to date.

+## About

 I created this library to help update the codes in instances under a specific Elastic Load Balancer in AWS.
 While you can easily create a hook in your Git repo (GitHub or GitLab), the problem starts when you are using Auto-Scaling.
 With Auto-Scaling, you don't know that IP addresses of your instances.

 This this library, what you can do is create a hook to trigger a script in a dedicated machine.
 And then, have that script trigger a script in the instances.